-Walking along the forest trails in Whistler, British Colombia, the air was filled with a musky, floral, powdery scent, which I learned comes from the craziest botanical I've ever seen in the forest: Meadow Cabbage.
-Exotic + tropical-looking, Meadow Cabbage seems more suited to Southeast Asia than the Alpine forest.
+Walking along the forest trails in Whistler, British Colombia, the air was filled with a musky, floral, powdery scent, which I learned comes from the craziest botanical I've ever seen in the forest: Meadow Cabbage (Lysichiton americanus).
+Exotic + tropical-looking, Meadow Cabbage seems more suited to Southeast Asia than the alpine forest.
 Spreading out all over on the forest floor, it’s as if Mother Nature got confused.

 Not confused at all, this leafy green plant makes its way up through the snow and ice every spring, seeking light and sky.
 As the black bears wake up from their winter hibernation, they munch on these vibrant cabbage leaves.
 Their flowers reach full size at a couple feet high, resembling an enormous jack-in-the-pulpit: a fluorescent yellow cape creates a canopy around a superman stamen so huge and so full of pollen that when you bump into it, a magician’s cloud of pollen smoke floats out and settles to the ground.

 Meadow Cabbage, also known as Western Skunk Cabbage or Skunk Lantern, is native to the Pacific Northwest but can also be found in the swamps and wet woods of Britain and Ireland, where it was introduced as an ornamental garden plant in the early 1900s.